-In 2012, the network connects almost 100 researchers, nearly 500 graduate students and postdoctoral fellows, as well as many undergraduate students and numerous national and international partners.
+In 2014, the network connects more than 110 researchers, 700 graduate students and postdoctoral fellows, as well as many undergraduate students and numerous national and international partners.

 The objective of the QCBS is to foster the emergence of an integrated biodiversity science in Quebec, the general scientific principles of which will allow the discovery, study, and sustainable use of the Quebec biodiversity.

 The QCBS offers a range of measures and human resources to favour research development, notably: